untoldengine/UntoldEngine/docs/Architecture/streamingCacheLifecycle.md

 3. If OOC, does the child stub have a `CPURuntimeEntry`?
 4. Is the GPU copy currently resident?
 5. Is batching representing the entity directly or via a cell artifact?
+6. If geometry pressure is high, is the candidate an OCC stub handled by `evictLRU`, or tile-owned full/LOD/HLOD geometry handled by `evictTileGeometry`?